Both in-person and virtual internship experiences of Spring & Summer 2021 are eligible for funding—see below for details.

-LSA Internship Scholarship awards vary depending on the cost of a student's virtual internship experience and their financial need.
+LSA Internship Scholarship awards vary depending on the cost of a student's virtual or in-person internship experience and their financial need.
 Award amounts can range anywhere from $500 to $7,500.
 Higher award amounts are typically reserved for students with higher internship expenses such as those who are interning abroad.

 The LSA Internship Scholarship application is open January 1 – May 24.

 Completed scholarship applications will be placed in review rounds on the schedule listed below.
 Remember that applications are not placed in a review round until the student has registered their internship in the LSA Opportunity Network and when Hub staff have approved the student for funding consideration.